ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 * BYTE(255): A separator byte (0xFF) used to delimit fields.

 * ASCII(content_encryption_alg): Identifies the algorithm with which the HPKE-encrypted key MUST be used.
-Its value MUST match the "enc" (encryption algorithm) header parameter in the JWE protected header.
+Its value MUST match the "enc" (encryption algorithm) header parameter in the JOSE Header.
 This field provides JWE context information to the key derivation process and serves two purposes:

   1. Ensures that derived key material is cryptographically domain-separated between the JWE HPKE integrated encryption and Key Encryption modes.
   2. Ensures that the derived key is bound to the selected content encryption algorithm.